mbaumer/us_hep_funding/docs/_states/OK.md

 # OK -- Sen. James Inhofe (R) and  Sen. James Lankford (R)
 ## HEP Grants
 ```
-In the past 5 years, this state has received  16  HEP grants, totalling  $5,111,000.00
+In the past 5 years, this state has received:
-Who have these grants gone to?
+16 HEP grants, totalling $5,111,000.00

                            Amount ($)
 Institution
 University of Oklahoma        2156000